 Dr Morris achieved his Bachelor of Medicine, Bachelor of Surgery with Class I Honours at the University of QLD.
 He underwent six years of General Surgery training in QLD, Australia to be awarded his Fellowship of the Royal Australasian College of Surgeons (FRACS).

 After obtaining his fellowship, Dr Morris completed a further two years of Colorectal Surgery training with accredited fellowships, through the Training Board in Colon and Rectal Surgery.
 These were at the Austin Hospital in Melbourne, and the Cambridge University Hospital NHS Foundation Trust in England, UK.
 This additional training led to accreditation as a Colorectal Surgeon with the Colorectal Surgical Society of Australia and New Zealand (CSSANZ).

 Dr Morris is a Senior Surgeon in the Colorectal Surgery Department at the Princess Alexandra Hospital, and has a private practice at the Greenslopes Private Hospital and Mater Private Hospital Redlands.
 He has an special interest in proctology – or conditions effecting the anus and surrounds including haemorrhoids, anal fissures, defecation problems, anal fistulas, and incontinence.

 Dr Morris undertakes advanced laparoscopic procedures,and is an enthusiast in minimally invasive procedures.
-He has trained in robotic surgery in Seoul, South Korea, and Sydney, Australia, and performs general and colorectal surgical operations on the Da Vinci robotic platform.
+He has trained in robotic surgery in Seoul, South Korea, and in Sydney, Australia, and performs general and colorectal surgical operations on the Da Vinci robotic platform.

 He is active on social media as @the.butt.doctor (instagram, TikTok), raising awareness of these common conditions using light and usually terrible humour to help remove the stigma around what are considered embarassing conditions.